ahdee/workshop.PSPG-245B.2/README.md

 Pathway analysis – how this leads in to the design/search of drugs Structural biology for coding variants

+7. We will also do a quick overview of RNAseq and how to utilize it to find genes of interests as well as go over the fundamentals of pathway analysis.

 # Breast Cancer
   * Breast cancer is an ideal dataset for study, as there is a sufficient amount of knowledge available to validate our results, yet there remains ample opportunity for interesting and valuable discoveries.
   * This workshop will be entirely focused on the analysis of public datasets.
 The data will be collected and analyzed in the context of current knowledge.